boileaum/phypso/README.md

 $ ./burgers.py --nmax 1000 --profile
 ```

-- Using the native numpy kernel (much faster):
+- Using the native numpy kernel (much faster but not optimal):

 ```
 $ ./burgers.py --nmax 1000 --profile --kernel numpy